On Bergman's Diamond Lemma for Ring Theory: Introduction

 \section{Introduction}

-This paper is an expository which deals with the Diamond Lemma for ring theory, which is proved in the first section of G.~M.~Bergman, The Diamond Lemma for Ring Theory, Advances in Mathematics, 29 (1978), pp. 178--218.
+This is an expository and review paper which deals with the Diamond Lemma for ring theory, which is proved in the first section of G.~M.~Bergman, The Diamond Lemma for Ring Theory, Advances in Mathematics, 29 (1978), pp. 178--218.
 No originality of the present note is claimed on the part of the author, except for some suggestions and figures.
 Throughout this paper, I shall mostly use Bergman's expressions in his paper.
+In Remarks and Notes, the reader will find some useful information on this topic.

 Suppose that $R$ is an associative algebra with 1 over the commutative ring $k$, and that we have a presentation of $R$ by a family $X$ of generators and a family $S$ of relations.
 Suppose that each relation $\sigma \in S$ has been written in the form $W_{\sigma} = f_{\sigma}$, where $W_{\sigma}$ is a monomial (a product of elements of $X$) and $f_{\sigma}$ is a $k$-linear combination of monomials, and that we want to use these relations as instructions for reducing expressions $r$ for elements of $R$.
 That is, if any of the monomials occurring in the expression $r$ contains one of the $W_{\sigma}$ as a subword, we substitute $f_{\sigma}$ for that subword, and we iterate this procedure as long as possible.
 In general, this process is not always well defined: at each step we must choose \it which \rm reduction to apply to \it which \rm subword of \it which \rm monomial.
 Etcetera.
 So we are naturally led to the following questions: